-ITEM 1, REMOVE & INSTALL LUMINAIRE, LED, 120/240V, ALLEY
+ITEM 1, REMOVE & INSTALL LUMINAIRE, LED, 120/240V, ALLEY WITH NEW WIRING HARNESS

 - DESCRIPTION.
-This item will consist of removal and disposal of existing alley luminaire and furnishing and installing a LED alley luminaire, complete with photoelectric seven pin node, wire, internal driver, and LED SSL luminaire of the proper wattage and input voltage, on an alley light mast arm attached to an utility pole and connecting the unit to either an underground cable distribution system or splice onto a CeCo secondary aerial wire distribution system at the location shown on the plans, or as directed by the Engineer. - 2 REMOVAL.
+This item will consist of removal and disposal of existing alley luminaire and furnishing and installing a LED alley luminaire, conforming to Electrical Specification 1600, of the proper wattage and input voltage, with a new wiring harness, including an in-line fuse, on an alley light mast arm attached to an utility pole and spliced onto a CeCo secondary aerial wire distribution system at the location shown on the plans, or as directed by the Engineer. - 2 REMOVAL.
 Removal will include all incidental work associated with the alley luminaire as directed by the Engineer.
 Contractor must keep a log listing all luminaires removed by block.